ioos/bio_mobilization_workshop/_episodes/03-data-cleaning.md

 amendments need to be made to ensure they are following ISO 8601.
 Below are some examples and solutions in Python and R for them.

 ISO 8601 dates can represent moments in time at different resolutions, as well as time intervals, which use "/" as a separator.
 Date and time are separated by "T".
 Timestamps can have a time zone indicator at the end.
 If not, then they are assumed to be local time.
-When a time is UTC, the letter "Z" is added at the end (e.g. 2009-02-20T08:40Z).
+When a time is UTC, the letter "Z" is added at the end (e.g. 2009-02-20T08:40Z, which is the equivalent of 2009-02-20T08:40+00:00).

 > ## Tip
 > Focus on getting your package of choice to read the dates appropriately.
 While you can use [regular expressions](https://en.wikipedia.org/wiki/Regular_expression)
-> to replace and substitute strings to align with the ISO convention, it will typically saves you time if you work in
+> to replace and substitute strings to align with the ISO convention, it will typically save you time if you work in
 > your package of choice to translate the dates.
 {: .callout}